Bringing You a Better Life Through Barter

 Creates cash sales and transactions

-Like in the example of the hotel, though they may pay for the room with trade, the room service, the valet and the numerous others amenities they use in the hotel they pay cash at.
-Which is bringing more cash into the business than would have originally been there than if the room sat empty.
+Like in the example of the hotel, though they may pay for the room with trade, the room service, the valet and the numerous others amenities they use in the hotel they pay cash for, which is bringing more cash into the business than would not have originally been there than if the room sat empty.
 These cash transactions of course help with the cash flow of the business and in turn help the business survive.

 All of us will agree that cash is no more than a means to an end.
 When it comes to making your purchases, the form of payment is unimportant.
 Using your goods and/or services is an excellent way to make the purchases you and your business need in both good times and bad.